Beginner making emergency finance mistakes while expert reviews financial plan

 The Opportunity Cost of Starting Late

-Every month without a fund is a month of exposure.
+Every month without a fund is a month of full exposure.
 A single $300 payday loan, rolled over twice, can cost over $150 in fees alone — money that could have seeded the fund itself.
 Learning how to build an emergency fund even on irregular income is a critical first step for anyone living paycheck to paycheck.

 Key Takeaway: Skipping an emergency fund is the single most expensive emergency finance beginner mistake.
 The CFPB recommends starting with $500, which is enough to cover most minor crises without touching high-cost debt products.